glassbeadsoftware/snapmail-cli/README.md

 First use the CLI to setup an agent.

-Press keys corresponding to the highlighted letters to navigate.
+Press keys corresponding to the highlighted letters to navigate. <br/>
 'Q' Key to exit app.

 ### View Screen

-Top bar information corresponds to: SessionId, NetworkId, Username, Number of connected peers in the network.
+Top bar information corresponds to: SessionId, NetworkId, Username, Number of connected peers in the network. <br/>
-Up/Down Keys to select mail.
+Up/Down Keys to select mail. <br/>
-Enter to make selected mail scrollable with Up/Down Keys.
-Esc key to go back.
+Press Enter key to make selected mail scrollable with Up/Down Keys.
+Esc key to go back. <br/>
-Number keys are used to donwload attachments with corresponding index number.
+Number keys are used to donwload attachments with corresponding index number. <br/>
 Press Delete key to trash selected mail.

 ![screenshot-view](/sshots/snap-view.png)

 ### Write Screen

-Tab key to toggle between edit blocks.
+Tab key to toggle between edit blocks. <br/>
-Up/Down keys to select a contact.
+Up/Down keys to select a contact. <br/>
-Enter to toggle contact send state (to, cc, bcc).
+Enter to toggle contact send state (to, cc, bcc). <br/>
-When no block is selected use Enter or Insert key to send mail.
+When no block is selected use Enter or Insert key to send mail. <br/>
 Attachment must be a valid path on drive.

 ![screenshot-write](/sshots/snap-write.png)

 ### Edit Screen

-Use the highlighted letters to select which setting to change.
+Use the highlighted letters to select which setting to change. <br/>
-Press Enter key to confirm settings change.
+Press Enter key to confirm settings change. <br/>
 Press Esc key to cancel editing.

 ![screenshot-write](/sshots/snap-edit.png)